jonwon30/JBS/README.md

 Certificates on HTML, CSS, JavaScript, Jquery & PHP.
 Completed a 5 week uni course with Leeds Trinity University.

-Currently working on Sass & JavaScript teaching tools.
+Currently learning Sass, JavaScript & Bootstrap.

 Been practising code since April 2020 and looking for my first role in this field.